News

 Webinar On-Demand Materials

-January 2025 webinar: Heat, Health, and Environmental Justice: Addressing Barriers for Underserved Communities
+January 2025 webinar: Heat and Health Disparities: Addressing Barriers for Underserved Communities

 Saria Hassan, MD, MPH | Assistant Professor, Emory University School of Medicine and Rollins School of Public Health